 - Benign prostatic hyperplasia (BPH), i.e. enlarged prostate: see below.*

-Stinging Nettles: How to Gather Them and Make Them Into Tea
+Stinging Nettles: How to Pick Them and Make Them Into Tea

-If you’ve got access to natural nettles and you fancy having a go yourself, here’s what you need to do:-
+If you’ve got access to naturally growing nettles and you fancy having a go yourself, here’s how to do it: